 Our goal is to give you the tools and confidence you need to improve your finances.
 Although we receive compensation from our partner lenders, whom we will always identify, all opinions are our own.
 Credible Operations, Inc. NMLS # 1681276, is referred to here as "Credible."

-There are a few types of lenders that offer private student loans, including online lenders as well as traditional banks and credit unions.
+A few types of lenders offer private student loans, including online lenders, traditional banks, and credit unions.

 Depending on your needs, getting a student loan from a bank might be the right choice for you — especially if you already have a bank account and can qualify for loyalty discounts on a student loan.